 It is recommended to keep the capacitive loading on the data output lines as low as possible, preferably below 15pF.
-Higher capacitive loading causes larger dynamic currents as the digital outputs are changing.
+Higher capacitive loading will cause larger dynamic currents as the digital outputs are changing.
 For example, with a typical output slew rate of 0.8V/ns and a total capacitive loading of 10pF (including 4pF output capacitance, 5pF input capacitance of external logic buffer, and 1pF PC board parasitics), a bit transition can cause a dynamic current of (10pF • 0.8V/1ns = 8mA).
-These high current surges can feed back to the analog portion of the ADS5422 and adversely affect the performance.
-If necessary, external buffers or latches close to the converter output pins may be used to minimize the capacitive loading.
-They also provide the added benefit of isolating the ADS5422 from any digital activities on the bus coupling back high-frequency noise.
+These high current surges can feed back to the analog portion of the ADS5421 and adversely affect the performance.
+If necessary, external buffers or latches close to the converter's output pins can be used to minimize the capacitive loading.
+They also provide the added benefit of isolating the ADS5421 from any digital activities on the bus coupling back high-frequency noise.